bartoszmajsak/bartoszmajsak.github.com/source/_posts/2012-11-07-lazy-developers-toolbox-number-1-prepend-git-commit-messages.markdown

 ### Git hooks

-Git is very powerful tool so no suprise that it has a concept of [hooks](http://git-scm.com/book/en/Customizing-Git-Git-Hooks).
+Git is very powerful tool so no surprise that it has a concept of [hooks](http://git-scm.com/book/en/Customizing-Git-Git-Hooks).
 Hooks are scripts written in any language your shell supports executed at the given point of the git workflow.
 In our case we are interested in executing script on client side before we commit.
-Let's have a look what kind of local hooks we have in our repository folder `.git/hooks`:
+Let's have a look what kind of local hooks we have in our repository's `.git/hooks` folder :

 	├── applypatch-msg.sample
 	├── commit-msg.sample